jamnamdari/LSPCA/README.md

 ## Dependencies

-We suggest to loading latex2exp and ggplot2 before conducting the analyses.
+We suggest loading `latex2exp` and `ggplot2` before conducting the analyses.
 It will be used for creating figures.

 ``` r
 library(latex2exp)